RobertLuiten/project3docs/README.md

 # Welcome To Project3 Documentation!

 ## New To Project3?
-Before using Project3, we recommend checking out [this What Is Project3 article](WhatIsProject3.md) to learn more about what Project3 is along with some potential usecases.
+Before using Project3, we recommend checking out [this What Is Project3 article](WhatIsProject3.md) to learn more about Project3 if you haven't already.

 ## User Documentation
-If you're a Project3 user, [click here to access user documentation](userDocs/home.md).
+If you intend to use Project3, [click here to access user documentation](userDocs/home.md).

 ## Developer Documentation
-If you're a Project3 contributor, [click here to access the developer docs](developerDocs/home.md).
+If you intend to contribute to Project3, [click here to access the developer docs](developerDocs/home.md).